rsonger/software-engineering-lab/_posts/2023-04-26-animations.md

 y&=sin(t)
 \end{aligned}$$

 This creates a circle centered at the origin $(0,0)$ with a radius of $1.0$.
-We can change the radius $r$ and the center $(a,b)$ by altering the equations a little bit:
+We can change the radius to some value $r$ and the center to some coordinate $(a,b)$ by altering the equations a little bit:

 $$\begin{aligned}
 x &= r \cdot cos(t) + a \\
 y &= r \cdot sin(t) + b
 \end{aligned}$$

-If the triangle's path has a radius of $1.0$, then it partially disappear off the screen at the edges.
+If the triangle's path has a radius of $1.0$, then it will partially disappear off the screen at the edges.
 So let's make the radius a little smaller with a value of $0.75$ instead.

 :heavy_check_mark: ***Try it!***
 <input type="checkbox" class="checkbox inline"> Copy your `test_4_2.py` file and change its name to `test_4_3.py`.